Uncovering the Root Cause of Glaucoma: A Comprehensive Guide

 V. Preventing and Managing Glaucoma

-Understanding what causes Glaucoma requires a multifaceted approach, considering not just the medical aspects but also genetic and lifestyle factors.
-Remember, Glaucoma may not show symptoms until significant damage has occurred.
-Hence, regular check-ups are crucial for early detection and treatment.
+Understanding glaucoma requires a multifaceted approach, combining medical care, genetic awareness, and lifestyle management.
+Because glaucoma often shows no symptoms until significant damage has occurred, regular eye check-ups are vital for early detection and prevention.